Foreign Nationals & Expats

 - Married taxpayers living outside the U.S. and married taxpayers filing separate returns living outside the U.S. – $400,000 on the last day of the tax year or more than $600,000 at any time during the tax year

 If you own Indian stocks or mutual funds, you may have to report these investments on Form 8621.
 There is a special tax for such investments that are considered Passive Foreign Investment Companies or “PFIC”.
 Read more about PFICs.

 Types of Indian Investments and Potential Reporting Requirements

 Fixed Deposit Accounts

 This is probably the most common type of unreported income in our streamlined cases involving Indian nationals.
 Those owning “fixed deposit” or savings accounts in India usually have an NRE or NRO account which is available for non-residents of India.
 Fixed deposit accounts are similar to CDs in the US.
-Such accounts may be held at any number of Indian banks such as:

 Myth: Because the account holder will not receive the interest income until maturity, it is not reported on the US tax return.